WangDongBUAA/Mapping_Interfacing/mapping/README.md

+The install and usage for RTAB-Map are recorded here:

-Install and Compliation for RTAB-Map:
+I. Install and Compilation for RTAB-Map:
 The detailed information can be found in https://github.com/introlab/rtabmap_ros#installation

 1、Instal the ros packages: